Summer Wesley

-Summer Wesley (born 1981 in Choctaw), who also goes by Chahta Summer, is an attorney, writer, and activist from Oklahoma.
+Summer Wesley (born 1981 in Choctaw), who also goes by Chahta Summer, is a lawyer, writer, and activist from Oklahoma.
 She is a member of the Choctaw Nation.

 Early life and education

 Summer Wesley was born and raised in rural Southeastern Oklahoma and is a citizen of the Choctaw Nation.
 She attended school in the small town of Rattan, graduating high school a year early, in 1998.

 Wesley earned four degrees from the University of Oklahoma: A Bachelor of Liberal Studies (2005), a master's in Administrative Leadership (2008), during which time she also completed the course requirements for a master's in Interprofessional Health & Human Services.
 She completed her Juris Doctor and Master of Arts in Native American Studies as part of a dual-degree program.
 Additionally, Wesley received a Certificate in American Indian Law.

 Writing

 Wesley began writing early, publishing poetry while in her teens.

 During law school, Wesley spent a semester as a writer for the Oklahoma Journal of Law & Technology (OKJOLT) and was on OKJOLT's 2012–13 board of editors.
 Her published Master's thesis, "Trademarking Tradition: Intellectual Property and Native American Tribes" is deposited in the University of Oklahoma's Bizzell Library.